chriskerley78910/Palolo/readme.md

 5. Websockets (socket.io client)
 6. Lots of elbow grease.

-About *16 months* of work to build this all the micro-services for it.
+About *16 months* of work to build this and all the micro-services for it.

 ## Setup:
 Serve the front-end using PHP. i.e. Expose to content of the